-&lt;sup>10 DED notes that provisions of the VAWA are not applied to the CDBG Program, generally owning to the regular CDBG Program's lack of an affordability period.
+14 DED notes that provisions of the VAWA are not applied to the CDBG Program, generally owning to the regular CDBG Program's lack of an affordability period.
 While CDBG-DR does introduce an Affordability Period, it does not explicitly apply VAWA requirements.
 DED strongly supports the Applicant and tenant protections imposed on most other HUD programs by VAWA.
 However, the VAWA statute applies substantially equivalent provisions to the LIHTC program, so rather than separately impose the same substantive requirements through DED policy, DED is electing to defer to NIFA's oversight of LIHTC projects related to VAWA issues.

-- Tenant chargeable with cost of legal actions regardless of outcome; and - Mandatory participation in supportive services (note, transitional housing projects funded with Program funds may be permitted to require service participation under limited circumstances; contact DED staff for more detail).
+- Tenant chargeable with cost of legal actions regardless of outcome; and - Mandatory participation in supportive services15.

-In general, the DED anticipates providing a standard form lease addendum for use by owners of CDBG-DR assisted housing that will provide required tenant protections and eliminate any prohibited provisions from uses otherwise used by owners.
+In general, the DED anticipates providing a standard form lease addendum for use by owners of CDBG-DR assisted housing that will provide required tenant protections and eliminate any prohibited provisions from leases otherwise used by owners.